osate/osate2-gtse/readme.md

     2. `Install New Software...`
     3. `Add...`
     4. Type `Osate Experimental` for the Name
-    5. Copy/Paste `http://aadl.info/aadl/osate/experimental/` for the Location
+    5. Copy/Paste `https://osate-build.sei.cmu.edu/download/osate/experimental/` for the Location
     6. Click `OK`
-3. Check the box next to `Guided Tradespace Exploration` to install both the GTSE Core and bundle of currently-available analyzers.
+3. Check the box next to `Guided Trade Space Exploration` to install both the GTSE Core and bundle of currently-available analyzers.
 4. Click `Next >`
 5. Click `Next >` again
 6. Accept the License.
 The full license for this software is in [license.txt](https://github.com/osate/osate2-gtse/blob/master/license.txt).